 Dunkin' Donuts' strategy

-L. Joshua Sosland
+by L. Joshua Sosland

 CANTON, MASS. — Increasing market penetration and expanding Dunkin’ Donuts’ position in the afternoon daypart are among growth strategies identified in a preliminary prospectus issued by Dunkin’ Brands Group, Inc.